-"Technology" includes computers, notebooks, the Internet, telephones, cellular telephones, personal digital assistants, pagers, MP3 players, such as iPod's, USB drives, wireless access points (routers), or any wireless communication device.
+"Technology" includes computers, notebooks, tablets, the Internet, telephones, cellular telephones, or any wireless communication device.

 "District Technology" is that which is owned or provided by the District.

-"Personal Technology" is non-District technology.
+"Personal Technology" is non-District owned technology.

 B. Official District Social Media Presence